johnjhacking/Buffer-Overflow-Guide/README.md

 -Are you using the correct exact offset match in the gotem.py script?
 -If you're testing against Windows, is Defender/AV turned off?
 -If you're launching the final exploit against Linux, did you change the Windows IP in the script to the Linux Machine?

+These are the only two questions i've thought of.
+Please contact me with any additional questions.
+Thank you for reading!